skupperproject/skupper/doc/adr/0008-combine-site-controller-and-service-controller.md

 The get command and associated web api will no longer be available in its current form.
 Neither will the already deprecated web api for managing links and tokens.
-The prefered approach for making information available will be through kubernetes resources.
+The preferred approach for making information available will be through kubernetes resources.
 An alternative to `skupper debug events` will be needed.
 This might be Kubernetes Event resources or some other resource into which